 A good user story should be easy to understand, independent, negotiable, estimable, and testable.

 What are the benefits for Business Analysts of creating user stories?

 User stories offer many advantages over creating a list of product features and then implementing them step by step.

 Thanks to Agile Methodology, user stories focus on the problems and needs of users.
 In addition, user stories require collaboration, so that the customer, different stakeholders, and developers can add their own perspectives and solution suggestions to the product being developed.
 By discussing and prioritizing these, a better product will certainly be created.

-Creating user stories allows you as a Business Analyst to prioritize the user requirements, and makes it clear to everyone the order of value of requirements in terms of business value.
+Creating – or generating user stories with the help of AI – allows you as a Business Analyst to prioritize the user requirements, and makes it clear to everyone the order of value of requirements in terms of business value.

 As an agile Business Analyst, you need to gather information from the end users and know their needs very well.
 At the same time, you must collaborate with multiple stakeholder teams to clarify the requirements and conditions, and finalize the business model.
 You should always be one or two steps ahead of the development team to ensure their progress and prioritize and estimate the backlog items with them in time.